CorySillaots/Student-Bio-Page/README.md

 - Links must scroll to corresponding sections.
 - Application should get larger when mouse icon hovers over them.
 - Applications that are available should bring user to appropriate live URL of the application.
-- The website must be respnsize and adaptable for different screen sizes.
+- The website must be responsize and adaptable for different screen sizes.

 ## Collaborators and References
 - Brennen Merrett